 Try Cooling it Off

 If you have just used your garage door opener several times, allow the motor to cool for 30 minutes.
 If the garage door opener, works after a half hour, it’s a good sign.
-Te motor had been over heated from repeated use and that was the only issue.
+The motor had been overheated from repeated use and that was the only issue.

 If you haven’t used the door recently or you still won’t open it after 30 minutes, then unplug the garage door opener for 1 minute to reset the logic board.
 Then restore power and try opening the door again.
 Resetting the logic board may fix your problem.
 If the door still won’t open and the motor unit still displays the code, then a bent garage door track or a door latch that’s stuck or locked may be preventing the door from moving.

 Disconnecting From the Trolley

 Pull the emergency release rope to disconnect the garage door from the trolley.
 Open and close the garage door manually to see how easily it moves on the tracks.
 If the door doesn’t move at all or sticks in some areas, check for a bent door track.
 Also, make sure the door latch retracts fully.
 If the latch gets locked accidentally or it isn’t fully retracted, then the door won’t move.

 Fix any issues you find or have a garage door specialist repair the garage door.
 If the garage door travels easily on the tracks, then a bent or a damaged garage door opener rail could be blocking trolley travel.
 Check the rail for damage and replace the damaged parts of the rail.
 If you see no apparent rail damage, check the inner trolley travel along the rail.